shic/blog/_posts/2016-03-07-C-Programming-Basic.markdown

 ---
 layout:     post
 title:      "C Programming Basic"
-subtitle:   "AngularJS study path"
 date:       2016-03-07 12:00:00
 author:     "Shi"
 header-img: "img/post-bg-01.jpg"
 ---

-Compile
+# Compile
-Always compile with -Wall -Wextra and perhaps even with -Werror -pedantic-errors
+Always compile with

+    -Wall -Wextra and perhaps even with -Werror -pedantic-errors

     gcc -Wall -Wextra -O2 Bootstrap.c lista.c -o boot

-Eclipse
+## Eclipse
-How to use math.h in Eclipse with gcc
-#1 you should add the -lm option to GCC C Linker, NOT TO GCC C Compiler.
-To
-do that, you should go to:

-Project -> Properties -> C/C++ Build -> Settings -> Tool Settings (tab) ->
-GCC C Linker
-and in the "Command" text field type: "gcc -lm" (by default there is only "gcc").
+How to use math.h in Eclipse with gcc you should add the -lm option to GCC C Linker, NOT TO GCC C Compiler.
+To do that, you should go to:Project -> Properties -> C/C++ Build -> Settings -> Tool Settings (tab) -> GCC C Linker and in the "Command" text field type: "gcc -lm" (by default there is only "gcc").

-#2 Add it to the linker options, Libraries-> add it in as a new library "m",
-> this will automatically add on the -l to the option.
+Add it to the linker options, Libraries-> add it in as a new library "m", > this will automatically add on the -l to the option.

 Debug
 gcc -g try.c -o try